 Made by: Legworkstudio

 Background info: A personal studio located in Colorado.

-What’s special: Animations and interactive experience that you have never seen before.
+What’s special: Animations and interactive experiences that you have never seen before.

-The animation and the interactive effects together make this website stand out.
-Many people will be impressed by its unique hand-drawn animations on the homepage.
-The key is that these animations are not like anything that we have seen before.
+The animation and the interactive effects combined make this website stand out.
+Visitors will be impressed by the unique hand-drawn animations on the homepage.
+The key is that these animations unlike anything you’ve seen before.

 Background info: A web design company in NYC.

-To make a website look professional but unconventional is not easy, but Lounge Lizard company made it.
-From brand case and photo display of the workplace, this bar-themed website has done a good job of establishing a brand and promoting company reputation.
+To make a website look professional yet unconventional is not easy, but Lounge Lizard company makes it look effortless.
+From the brand showcase to the photo display of the workplace, this bar-themed website does a good job of establishing brand identity and promoting company reputation.